Egyras/HeishaMon/README.md

 ## MQTT topics
 [Current list of documented MQTT topics can be found here](MQTT-Topics.md)

+## DS18b20 1-wire support
+The software also supports ds18b20 1-wire temperature sensors reading.
+A proper 1-wire configuration (with 4.7kohm pull-up resistor) connected to GPIO4 will be read each 30 secs and send at the panasonic_heat_pump/1wire/"sensor-hex-address" topic.

 ## Protocol info packet:
 To get information from heat pump, "magic" packet should be send to CN-CNT: